Live theatre belongs to everyone.

-The following Wednesday matinee 1pm performances are crafted for for audience members who are blind or low vision.
-Guided by stage management and an artistic associate, guests are toured through the set of the production.
+Select Wednesday matinee 1pm performances are crafted for for audience members who are blind or low vision.
 During the performance, through wireless headsets, a trained audio describer fills in the details of action on the stage, which might otherwise have been visually missed.
-Reservations are required for Sensory Workshops, which start 90 minutes before the show.

 For audience members who are hearing impaired a large LED captioning screen, positioned beside the stage, scrolls text of the dialogue/lyrics in tandem with the dialogue/lyrics of the performance.

-The following Saturday 2pm matinee performances are crafted with Open Captioning.
+The following Saturday 2pm matinee performances are offered with Open Captioning: